jj1bdx/airspy-fmradion/README.md

   - `sudo apt-get install cmake pkg-config libusb-1.0-0-dev libasound2-dev libboost-all-dev`

-### RTL-SDR support

-The Osmocom RTL-SDR library must be installed before you can build ngsoftfm-jj1bdx.
-See <http://sdr.osmocom.org/trac/wiki/rtl-sdr> for more information. ngsoftfm-jj1bdx has been tested successfully with RTL-SDR 0.5.3.
-Normally your distribution should provide the appropriate librtlsdr package.
-If you go with your own installation of librtlsdr you have to specify the include path and library path.
-For example if you installed it in `/opt/install/librtlsdr` you have to add `-DRTLSDR_INCLUDE_DIR=/opt/install/librtlsdr/include -DRTLSDR_LIBRARY=/opt/install/librtlsdr/lib/librtlsdr.a` to the cmake options

-To install the library from a Debian/Ubuntu installation just do:

-  - `sudo apt-get install librtlsdr-dev`

-### HackRF support

-For now HackRF support must be installed even if no HackRF device is connected.

-If you install from source (https://github.com/mossmann/hackrf/tree/master/host/libhackrf) in your own installation path you have to specify the include path and library path.
-For example if you installed it in `/opt/install/libhackrf` you have to add `-DHACKRF_INCLUDE_DIR=/opt/install/libhackrf/include -DHACKRF_LIBRARY=/opt/install/libhackrf/lib/libhackrf.a` to the cmake options.

-To install the library from a Debian/Ubuntu installation just do:

-  - `sudo apt-get install libhackrf-dev`

 ### Airspy support

-For now Airspy support must be installed even if no Airspy device is connected.

 If you install from source (https://github.com/airspy/host/tree/master/libairspy) in your own installation path you have to specify the include path and library path.
 For example if you installed it in `/opt/install/libairspy` you have to add `-DAIRSPY_INCLUDE_DIR=/opt/install/libairspy/include -DHACKRF_LIBRARY=/opt/install/libairspy/lib/libairspy.a` to the cmake options.